CP-Violation with Neutrino Disappearance Alone: CP violation in disappearance

-where $\wh{x}$ is the quantity $x$ in matter.
-We note that past the solar resonance at $E=0.13$ GeV, $\wh{\theta_{12}}>\pi/4$ and thus $\cos2\wh{\theta_{12}}<0$.
-Therefore the second term in the parentheses in eq.~\ref{eq:21 term} changes sign when the matter effect is considered.
-That is, we expect that the probability in matter should be highest for $\cos\delta=1$ and lowest for $\cos\delta=-1$ as is confirmed numerically in fig.~\ref{fig:probability}.
+That is, we expect that the probability in matter should be highest for $\cos\delta=1$ and lowest for $\cos\delta=-1$ varying a total of almost 2\%, as is confirmed numerically in fig.~\ref{fig:probability}.
+We have also confirmed that the effect for HK is nearly identical to that in vacuum except for a shift $\cos\delta\to-\cos\delta$; this is because the relevant energy is approximately double the solar resonance in the Earth's crust.
 This measurement therefore also provides another indirect test of the matter effect if one is able to compare measurements of $\delta$ between the appearance and the disappearance channels.
-Various additional effects are also in play, see the appendix, but this is sufficient to understand the general role of $\cos\delta$ in the $\nu_\mu$ disappearance channel.
-The above calculation applies for both DUNE and HK (see also the appendix) but the effect at HK is smaller than that for DUNE.

 For antineutrinos the story is somewhat different.
 The value of $\cos\delta$ does not change as $\delta\to-\delta$, so it is the same as for neutrinos.
-In matter we note that while $\cos2\wh{\theta_{12}}<0$ for neutrinos, it remains positive for antineutrinos, as in vacuum.
+In matter we note that while $\cos2\wh{\theta_{12}}<0$ for neutrinos for DUNE and HK, it remains positive for antineutrinos, as in vacuum.
 Thus the impact on the oscillation maxima for antineutrinos is the same in matter as in vacuum and the probability is comparatively large for $\cos\delta=-1$ and small for $\cos\delta=+1$.
-Due to the lower statistics in $\bar\nu_\mu$ mode, this will not contribute as much as the neutrino channel to the total significance for probing $\cos\delta$ and CP violation.
+Because of the lower statistics in $\bar\nu_\mu$ mode however, this channel will not contribute as much as the neutrino channel to the total significance for probing $\cos\delta$ and CP violation.